7th December 2017

-After the controversy surrounding the Northern DEAs, we spoke to eJIGSAW Senior Developer, Laura Stewart about the awards and women in tech.
+After the Northern Digital Entrepreneur Awards, we spoke to eJIGSAW Senior Developer, Laura Stewart about the awards and women in tech.

 Well, we won! eJIGSAW recently attended the Northern ceremony for the 2017 Digital Entrepreneur Awards after being shortlisted for Digital Startup of the Year and we were absolutely delighted to take home the trophy.
 It should have been the highlight of my career, or so you would think!